Examples of Mobile Applications with Circular Vibe

 Mixer elements by Uriel Albarran O. features realistic, truly intricate dark wheel that takes up the entire space.

-Hack Day App Preview by Louis Saville has a harmonious blue vibe with business-like touch that beautifully complement by white relatively bold type and discernible icons.
+Hack Day App Preview by Louis Saville has a harmonious blue vibe with a business-like touch that beautifully complements by white relatively bold type and discernible icons.

-Phone App UI – Party Maker by Ismail MESBAH uses blend of vibrant colors that goes perfectly well with club-themed heavily blurred background, smooth bold font and party-oriented icons.
+Phone App UI – Party Maker by Ismail MESBAH uses blend of vibrant colors that go perfectly well with club-themed heavily blurred background, smooth bold font and party-oriented icons.

 Celia’s Weather by Celia Sun conveys a sense of lightness and clarity.
-Predominant light grey color palette, slightly bulging knobs, subtle shadows, accurate injection of bright elements – all that make interface look simply refined.
+The predominant light grey color palette, slightly bulging knobs, subtle shadows, accurate injection of bright elements – all that make the interface look simply refined.

 Gas combi remote control app by Ali O. İş is supported by subtle graphics, harmonious color palette, beautiful shadowing and lighting.